Maintenance & Care

 Avoid continuous abrasion

-A good example of this is placing your motorcycle’s kickstand in the exact same spot every time you park it.
+For example, using a rolling chair or stool, or placing your motorcycle’s kickstand in the exact same spot every time you park it.
 The floor coating is highly abrasion resistant but repeated abrasion over a long period of time may wear the floor prematurely.

-Clean your epoxy coating safely
+Clean your garage floor coating safely

 To clean the floor, start by sweeping, vacuuming, or blowing out the garage floor.
 You can use a pump-sprayer or garden hose to mist the floor, it is not necessary to completely saturate the floor with water.
+Never use pressure washers, they will slowly erode the sheen on the clearcoat.

 Next, use a soft-foam squeegee to pull the water out of the garage — the foam will remove dust, dirt, light stains and debris with it.
-A rubber squeegee will smear dirt and oil, foam captures the dirt and oil and pulls it out with the water.
+A rubber squeegee will smear dirt and oil, while foam captures the dirt and oil and pulls it out with the water.

 DO NOT use detergents or waxes on your epoxy floors